 Wholesome, Natural and Sustainable

-Quality ingredients are an essential part of the philosophy at Duke’s Chowder House, and we are happy to partner with those who share our values.
+Quality ingredients are an essential part of the philosophy at Duke’s Seafood & Chowder, and we are happy to partner with those who share our values.
 Essential Baking Company makes our Double Sourdough using only four all-natural ingredients: Organic Unbleached Wheat Flour, Organic Malt, Salt and Water.
 I am strict about consistency, and Essential Baking Company is extremely reliable.
 Our bread is delivered daily, fresh-baked in a stone hearth oven by master bakers like George.